ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 frame.
 The SETTINGS_ENABLE_WEBTRANSPORT parameter value SHALL be either "0" or "1", with "0" being the default; an endpoint that receives a value other than "0" or "1" MUST close the connection with the H3_SETTINGS_ERROR error code.

-Endpoints MUST NOT use any WebTransport-related functionality unless the parameter has been negotiated.
+The client MUST NOT send a WebTransport request until it has received the setting indicating WebTransport support from the server.
+Similarly, the server MUST NOT process any incoming WebTransport requests until the client settings have been received, as the client may be using a version of WebTransport extension that is different from the one used by the server.

 If SETTINGS_ENABLE_WEBTRANSPORT is negotiated, support for the QUIC DATAGRAMs within HTTP/3 MUST be negotiated as described in
 {{!HTTP3-DATAGRAM=I-D.ietf-masque-h3-datagram}}; negotiating WebTransport
-support without negotiating QUIC DATAGRAM extension SHALL result in a H3_SETTINGS_ERROR error.
+support without negotiating HTTP/3 DATAGRAM support SHALL result in a H3_SETTINGS_ERROR error.

 [HTTP3] requires client's `initial_max_bidi_streams` transport parameter to be